-Note: The external auditing state is independent of the state of volume and container auditing.
+NOTE: The external auditing state is independent of the state of volume and container auditing.
 You do not have to enable auditing of a volume or container or have access to a volume or container audit trail to perform external auditing.

-- □ To examine, configure, or modify an external audit trail, you must have the Read right to the Audit File object's Audit Path property. - ☐ If you are unfamiliar with NDS concepts, review Guide to NetWare 4 Networks.
-If you are unfamiliar with the implementation of your Directory tree, run a graphical utility such as the NetWare Administrator to browse the tree.
+- □ To examine, configure, or modify an external audit trail, you must have the Read right to the Audit File object's Audit Path property. - □ If you are unfamiliar with NDS concepts, review NDS Concepts and Planning.
+If you are unfamiliar with the implementation of your Directory tree, run a graphical utility such as NetWare Administrator to browse the tree.